NEWS & VIEWS

 Driven by the women she had met and the belief that no more women should die from a treatable disease, Kathy spent time learning and working with implementers, advocates, medical personnel and stakeholders to understand the root problems.

-And thus, TogetHER was born.
+And thus, TogetHER for Health was born.

 The initiative works with proven implementing partners on the ground to further ensure that more women get access to the screening and treatment they may need.